winitzki/sofp/README.md

 So all these theories are not within the scope of AFTT.

-As an example of theoretical matherial that _is_ within the scope of AFTT, consider the equational laws imposed on applicative functors.
+As an example of theoretical material that _is_ within the scope of AFTT, consider the equational laws imposed on applicative functors.

 If a programmer wants to use an applicative functor to specify declaratively a set of operations that do not depend on each other's effects and to combine these operations, the programmer can begin by designing a data structure that satisfies the laws of applicative functors.